olg4/Snake/README.md

 #

-One of my first javascript projects.
+One of my first javascript (and programming in general) projects.
 This one is wobbly but it works fine.

 #